jeromerg/NCase/src/NDocUtil.Doc/Readme.md

 	2011-11-11T11:11:11.0000000Z
 	```

 Instead of writing the code blocks yourself in the documentation, NDocUtil can inject the lines of code from a real scenario.
-It ensures that you don't write mistakes, and that the documentation is refreshed during the build process, whatever the refactoring you performed.
+It ensures that you don't write mistakes, and that the documentation is refreshed during the build process, whatever the refactoring you perform.

 You need to proceed as follows: